Weekend (1974 TV program)

+Season 2 premiered on Saturday, October 4, 1975.
+The following weekend, sketch comedy series NBC's Saturday Night premiered.
+Due to the popularity of Weekend, that first SNL included a skit named "Weekend Update".
+This "tip-of-the-hat" to Weekend has been part of every SNL show since.

+By the end of season 1, Weekend had attracted a cult following.
+Fans dubbed the first weekend of each month a Weekend weekend.
+"Is this a Weekend weekend?" was often heard around office water coolers.

+More

 The program was hosted by Lloyd Dobyns, who also did much of the reporting.
 The show's creator and executive producer was past (and future) president of NBC News, Reuven Frank.
 Together, Dobyns and Frank were largely responsible for the distinctive writing and quirky style of the program.
 The opening theme was the guitar intro to "Jumpin' Jack Flash" by The Rolling Stones.
 As a forward-focused executive, Frank brought in a woman, Clare Crawford-Mason, as the show's producer.

 In 1978, after four years of critical success and moderately good ratings for that hour, NBC moved Weekend to prime time.
 After airing once a month in various time slots in September, October, and November, the network placed the program weekly on Sunday nights at 10 P.M.
 Eastern time starting in December 1978.
 Linda Ellerbee was added as Dobyns' co-host and co-lead reporter.
 Placed against strong programs on ABC and CBS, the show eventually died of poor ratings.
 A few years later, Ellerbee and Dobyns reunited to anchor another late-night NBC news program, NBC News Overnight.